-26. FINANCIAL PROVISIONS
+25. FINANCIAL PROVISIONS

-26.1.
+25.1.
 For the matches in the Competition, the Host Venue is responsible for the operation and cost of:

-26.1.1.
-Operational cost of the Stadium for the matches and official use during The Competition;
+25.1.1.
+Operational cost of the Stadium for the matches and official use during the Competition;

-26.1.2.
-Training facilities approved by Concacaf for the PMAs to use during The Competition;
+25.1.2.
+Training facilities approved by Concacaf for the PMAs to use during the Competition;

-26.1.3.
+25.1.3.
 Volunteers and staff to assist with the operations of the Competition.

-26.2.
+25.2.
 Concacaf shall bear the costs of:

-26.2.1.
-International travel and the daily allowances for the respective Concacaf delegation members, as fixed by Concacaf;
+25.2.1.
+International travel and daily allowances for the respective Concacaf delegation members, as determined by Concacaf;

-26.2.2.
-Board and lodging in a high-standard hotel in the Host Venue for the Match Officials, Competition Officials, the Match Commissioner, the Referee Assessor, any other Concacaf officials (i.e., security officer, media officer etc.) and PMAs in each group during the Competition;
+25.2.2.
+Board and lodging in a high-standard hotel in the Host Venue for the Match Officials, Competition Officials, the Match Commissioner, the Referee Assessor, any other Concacaf officials (i.e., security officer, media officer, etc.) and PMAs in each group during the Competition;

-26.2.3.
-The official delegation for the Competition will be composed of a maximum of twenty-eight (28) people:
+25.2.3.
+The official delegation of each PMA for the Competition will be composed of a maximum of twenty-eight (28) people:

-26.2.3.1.
+25.2.3.1.
 A maximum of twenty-one (21) players

-26.2.3.2.
+25.2.3.2.
 A maximum of seven (7) Team Delegation Members

-26.2.3.3.
+25.2.3.3.
 One (1) Team Liaison Officer (TLO) - if applicable

-26.2.4.
-Concacaf is responsible for the operation and cost of accommodation, breakfast and local transportation for:
+25.2.4.
+Concacaf is responsible for the operation and cost of accommodation, breakfast, and local transportation for: